Chrome Pointer

 Day 2 was the Met!!

-The controversy got so bad that he ended up moving out of France, but apparently when he sold it to the Met like 30 years later he called it "the best thing I have ever done", which I'm genuinely pleased to hear.
-I think if you're going to make weird crazy art you should stand by it.
+The controversy got so bad that he ended up moving out of France, but apparently when he sold it to the Met like 30 years later he called it "the best thing I have ever done", which I am genuinely pleased to hear.
+I think if you're going to make crazy art you should stand by it.

 My other favorite from this trip was "King Lear," Act I, Scene I by Edwin Austin Abbey.
-Never heard of him but he slayed this one.
+Never even heard of him but check this out.

 how it feels going to the art museum in your 20s